A unifying Bayesian framework for adversarial robustness: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 The increasing importance of machine learning, amplified by large language models, underscores the transformative potential of AI \citep{zhao2023survey}.
-However, this progress is shadowed by security issues, particularly the threat of adversarial attacks, which has given rise to the field of {\em adversarial machine learning} (AML) \citep{adversarialClassification2004,joseph}.
-Adversaries break the core i.i.d. assumption by manipulating inputs, forcing the need for robust algorithms.

-While AML is maturing for classical, point-estimate models, the adversarial robustness of Bayesian predictive models remains a critical and underexplored frontier \citep{feng2024attacking}.
-This is a significant gap, as Bayesian methods are essential in high-stakes domains, where principled uncertainty quantification is paramount.
-Existing work has mainly focused on demonstrating vulnerabilities of these models \citep{arce2025evasion}, but a principled foundation for designing defenses is still absent.
+However, this progress is shadowed by security issues, particularly adversarial attacks, which have given rise to the relatively recent field of {\em adversarial machine learning} (AML) \citep{adversarialClassification2004,joseph}.
+By maliciously manipulating test inputs to alter model predictions and corrupt downstream decisions, adversaries break the core i.i.d. assumption underlying standard machine learning (ML) predictive models \citep{murphy2023probabilistic}, forcing the need for adversarially robust algorithms.
+While AML is maturing for classical, point-estimate ML models, the adversarial robustness of Bayesian predictive models remains a critical and underexplored frontier still under foundational debates \citep{feng2024attacking}.
+This is a significant gap, as Bayesian methods are essential in high-stakes domains where principled uncertainty quantification is paramount.
+Existing work has mainly focused on demonstrating vulnerabilities of these models to adversarial data manipulations \citep{arce2025evasion}, but a principled foundation for designing defenses is still largely absent.

-This paper establishes such foundation.
-We propose a fully Bayesian framework that models adversarial actions through a stochastic channel, allowing us to formally incorporate uncertainty about the adversary's strategy.
-Our contributions include: